Industry Risk Assessment via Hierarchical Financial Data Using Stock Market Sentiment Indicators: Introduction

-Analyzing and forecasting industry trends using stock market data is a challenging task.
-The first challenge is the balance between data timeliness and stability.
-For explicit analysis based on statistical data, data of different granularities have different characteristics.
-The stock prices of listed companies or industry indexes are highly time-sensitive, but they are more sensitive to company performance and news interference, and generate more noise.
-The industry trend factors designed using expert knowledge are relatively stable, but the timeliness may not be sensitive enough.
-To address the above issues, we propose a hierarchical data analysis method.
-By analyzing the two-level information of listed company stock transaction data and industry trend factors as two kinds of evidence for evaluation, the influence of noise can be reduced.
+Analyzing and forecasting industry trends through stock market data poses a multifaceted challenge, primarily centered around balancing data timeliness with stability.
+In the realm of explicit analysis grounded in statistical data, data of varying granularities exhibit distinct characteristics.
+Specifically, stock prices of listed companies or industry indexes are inherently time-sensitive, reacting swiftly to corporate performance fluctuations and news interventions, often resulting in heightened noise levels.
+Conversely, industry trend factors crafted using expert knowledge tend to be more stable but may lack the necessary sensitivity to capture timely changes.
+To reconcile these issues, we introduce a hierarchical data analysis approach.
+This method meticulously examines two levels of information: the intricate stock transaction data of listed companies and the industry trend factors designed by experts.
+By treating these two as complementary pieces of evidence, we aim to mitigate the influence of noise while preserving the essence of both data sources.
+This integrated analysis framework offers a more nuanced and robust perspective on industry trends, enhancing the accuracy and timeliness of our forecasts.

-The second challenge is to pre-train the PLM with textual data relevant to industry analysis and be able to apply it in the context of current events (world news).
-We obtain text data related to industry trends (such as industry research reports) to further pre-train GPT-2 \cite{radford2019language}, and then we use prompt learning \cite{liu2023pre} for industry knowledge probing.
-Since the training corpus contains data before April 2022, the model cannot perceive current events and cannot synchronize with the real world.
-We allow the model to take the current event description as part of the input during inference, allowing for more accurate analysis.

-Based on this framework, we built a website and used it to analyze the data of China's A-share market, so as to realize the analysis of industry trends and industry prospects.
-The main contributions of this paper are as follows:

-(1) We introduce an industry trend analysis framework FQP 2.0, which realizes industry trend analysis and forecast through explicit analysis based on statistical data and implicit analysis based on PLMs.